Netball in Oceania: New Zealand

 In New Zealand, netball is the most popular women's participation sport.
 In 1984, there were 114,210 players.
 There are over 11,000 teams and 120,440 players.
 The only sport that comes close is golf, which has 128,860 male and female players.
 Ninety-eight percent of New Zealand netball players are female.
 The sports with the next highest rates of female participation are field hockey and horse racing, both at sixty-four percent.
 Netball is extremely popular amongst Māori women, who are more active in sport in general than their white counterparts.
 New Zealand took part in the 1960 netball meeting of Commonwealth countries to try to standardise the rules for the game.
 New Zealand has a history of netball being a spectator sport with the games being televised on TVNZ.
 The 1999 Netball World Championships final between Australia and New Zealand was the highest rated program ever on New Zealand television.
-New Zealand also has a men's national team that has competed in the 2009 and 2011 International Challenge Men's and Mixed Netball Tournament.
+New Zealand also has a men's national team that has competed in the 2009 and 2011 International Challenge Men's and Mixed Netball Tournaments.
 As of August 2016, the women's national team was ranked number two in the world.